 Mallorca's peak period is spring (April-May) and autumn (October-November), when many golfers come to extend their golfing season and when temperatures tend to be pleasantly warm.
 Golf courses receive little traffic during the main tourist season (July-August) because of the heat, while the winter months mean lower temperatures and sharing the courses mainly with local golfers.

-If you are planning to visit between spring and autumn, do keep in mind that the main challenge for the island's greenkeepers is not winter damage but recovering the course after the hot and dry summer.
+Should you decide to visit Mallorca in the autumn, do keep in mind that the main challenge for the island's greenkeepers is recovering the turf after the hot and dry summer.
 The Rain in Spain falls mainly at the wrong time explains some of the challenges.